spoonapps/docs/reference/command_line/checkout.md

       --wait-after-error     Leave program open after error
 ```

-The new name has to be unique on your local machine.
-The `--overwrite` flags allows to overwrite an existing image name.
+The new image name has to be unique on the local machine or use the `--overwrite` flags to overwrite an existing image.

 ```
 # Checkout a old image by its id